OSGP/open-smart-grid-platform/osgp/protocol-adapter-mqtt/osgp-protocol-simulator-mqtt/README.md

 ```
 mvn clean install
 ```
-The build generates both .war file which can be deployed in Tomcat.
+The build generates a .war file which can be deployed in Tomcat.
 See `context.xml` for the property file paths.

 It is also possible to run this module as a Docker instance, see below.